 At this moment in time, the Strategy has shifted the main tasks for the consolidation of the LCPSs to the Agency for Support of Local Government Authorities.
 One of the first actions was the preparation of the legal framework to allow a systemic approach from the municipalities when it comes to creation, role and functions of the LCPS.
 PMT has organized several brainstorming sessions with the Agency staff to inform them regarding the developments related to the LCPS and the Strategy’s expectations of these structures.

-The project supported the Agency to draft a ministerial to create a working group tasked to elaborate the legal framework related to LCPS.
+The project supported the Agency to draft a ministerial order (?)to create a working group tasked to elaborate the legal framework related to LCPS.
 Unfortunately, this working group was not set up yet during the reporting period and the activities have stagnated in time.

 On the other hand, through the grant scheme mechanism, the project is supporting LCPSs in some municipalities, namely Pogradec, Korçe, Libohove, Permet and Kelcyre.
 In some of them activities are related with the consolidation of the Councils, training of the staff and participants, support for the elaboration of the annual action plans and informing main stakeholders on the role and benefits of the councils.
 In two of them, activities are focused on the creation of the councils and approval of constituent acts, as well as capacity building for the stakeholders and staff.